temporalio/documentation/docs/cloud/introduction/operating-envelope.md

 ### What is the limit on the number of Signals received per Workflow Execution?

-10,000 Signals per Workflow Execution is the default limit and is set on the Namespace level.
+10,000 Signals per Workflow Execution is the limit, tied to the Namespace level.

 ### What are the default limits for users and Namespaces at the account level?